 BRYCE: “It was the beginning of more than half a decade of strategic avoidance and social discomfort.
 All I ever wanted was for Juli Baker to leave me alone.”

 When second-graders Bryce and Juli first meet, Juli knows it’s love.
 Bryce isn’t so sure.
 Beginning that day, and for the next six years, Bryce does everything he can to keep his wannabe girlfriend at arm’s length. . . which isn’t easy since they go to the same school and live across the street from each other.
 The whole time, Juli never gives up on Bryce, even though he works hard to keep away from her.
 But by eighth grade, Juli finally thinks maybe she was wrong about him, and he’s not so great after all.
 It’s just about the same time Bryce starts to think maybe he was wrong about her, too.
 But is he too late?

-This is the story of the new movie, Flipped (rated PG), based on the book by Wendelin Van Draanen, (which I LOVED!).
+This is the Flipped movie (rated PG), based on the book by Wendelin Van Draanen, (which I LOVED!).
 The author gave her blessing for the movie, and it stays very close to the book except for one major thing: the time period was changed to the 1960s.
 That explains their clothes.

 The wardrobe wasn’t popular as far as most of the young cast was concerned, a sentiment best expressed by Callan McAuliffe (who plays Bryce).
 “They wore funny-looking clothes that were really uncomfortable.
 The cars were great, in particular, the vintage fire truck.
 In fact, everything looked really cool. . . except the clothes.”